ibm-cloud-docs/hs-crypto/at-events.md

 the deleted state using the `state` parameter or adjust the `offset` and `limit` parameters in your request.

+### Lifecycle action on a key with registrations did not complete
+{: #protected-resource-key-failure}

+The `responseData.reasonForFailure` and `responseData.resourceCRN` fields contain information on why the action wasn't able to be completed.

+If the event has a `reason.reasonCode` of `409`, the action cannot be completed due to the adopting service's key state conflicting with the key state that {{site.data.keyword.hscrypto}} has.

+If the event has a `reason.reasonCode` of `408`, the action cannot be completed because
+{{site.data.keyword.hscrypto}} was not notified that all appropriate actions were taken within 4 hours of the action request.

 ### Unable to perform Trusted Key Entry actions
 {: #tke-actions-failure}